Zabrane/qlnd/doc/LightningTickerplants.md

 A payment channel is constructed between two participants by creating a multisignature wallet on the blockchain which requires both participants signatures for funds to be spent.
 This first on-chain transaction, which determines the balance (or capacity) of the channel is referred to as the **funding transaction**.
-In the diagram below, Alice opens a channel to Bob with a 1 BTC channel capacity.
-The 1 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend.
+In the diagram below, Alice opens a channel to Bob with a channel capacity of 1.1 BTC.
+The 1.0 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend.
+The 0.1 BTC on Bob end is referred to as inbound capacity.
+This inbound capacity determines how much Alice can reeive.

 ![](AliceAndBobOpening.png)

 Once this funding transaction is confirmed by the Bitcoin network, both participants are then free to exchange mutually signed **commitment transactions** that modify the initial balance of the channel.
-So for example, Alice can send 0.1 BTC to Bob over lightning, updating their respective balances.
+So for example, Alice can send 0.1 BTC to Bob over lightning, updating their respective balances, as shown below.
-These transactions, however, are not broadcast to the Bitcoin blockchain, allowing thousands of such transactions to be performed per seconds.
+These commitment transactions are not broadcast to the Bitcoin blockchain, allowing thousands of such transactions to be performed per seconds.
 The speed is only limited by the time needed by the parties to create, sign and send each other commitment transactions.
-While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the Lightning network allows for millions of transactions per second, including micro-payments of the order of thousands of a cent.
+While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the Lightning network allows for millions of transactions per second.

 ![](AliceAndBobActiveChannel.png)